giridharmb/Rust_Tutorials/README.md

 - Basic programming knowledge (given your experience with Go, Java, Python)
 - A terminal/command line interface
 - Text editor or IDE (VS Code with rust-analyzer recommended)

-## Learning Path Recommendations

-### For Quick Start (1-2 weeks)
-- Tutorials 1-4: Core language fundamentals
-- Tutorial 13: Database integration (given your PostgreSQL focus)

-### For Comprehensive Understanding (4-6 weeks)
-- Complete Parts 1 & 2 (Tutorials 1-8)
-- Select relevant advanced topics from Part 3

-### For Production-Ready Skills (8-12 weeks)
-- Complete all tutorials
-- Build a full application using concepts from Part 4

----

-Let's begin with the first tutorial!